Westminster Royals: Succeeding years

 In 1962–63, both New Westminster Royals FC and Vancouver St. Andrews FC pulled out of the Pacific Coast League after the BC Commission ordered the promotion of Vancouver Pilsener's FC to the league.
 While St. Andrews had already played one match, New Westminster had not played any matches.
 A month later, a new team called New Westminster Royal City FC were admitted to the league with former Royals coach Cecil Goodheart as president.

+In 1963-64, the Royals rejoined the Pacific Coast Soccer League.
+In 1967-68, the team was renamed Westminster Labatt’s; in 1969-70, they were renamed Westminster Blues.
+In 1972-73, they won their ninth Challenge Trophy as national champions.

+Season-by-season record

+Westminster Royals FC's season-by-season post-War record in the Pacific Coast League.